k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 Select a Logical Unit and click 'Add'.

-The pop-up will close and the get command will appear with the appropriate syntax.
+The pop-up window will close and the get command will appear with the appropriate syntax.

 The *iid* parameter is smartly acquired from the Logical Unit root table iid, and populated; it is also automatically added as the Graphit file input parameter.